Erskine’s Early Years

 A Promising Future

-Erskine College has become known for providing excellent preparation for graduate and medical school, boasting exceptional acceptance rates for students pursuing graduate studies — nearly 100 percent for some programs.
+Erskine College has become known for providing excellent preparation for graduate and medical school, and for equipping students to lead in their professions and communities.